python/cpython/Doc/reference/simple_stmts.rst

 .. index:: pair: simple; statement

-Simple statements are comprised within a single logical line.
+A simple statement is comprised within a single logical line.
 Several simple statements may occur on a single line separated by semicolons.
 The syntax for simple statements is: